-- They will be given an end date for their isolation period from Public Health.
-This is calculated by Public Health based on the symptom onset date (for cases) or date of last exposure to a lab confirmed case (for close contacts), as well as on the patient's clinical status (severity of COVID-19 disease, and degree of immunocompromise, if present). - If patients have questions or concerns about ending their isolation, patients are advised to call the COVID-19 Public Health Phone Line at 1-855-755-3555, extension 507979.
+- Patients are generally asked to self-isolate for at least 10 says from their symptom onset. - Close contacts are asked to self-isolate and/or self-monitor for symptoms depending on their vaccination status.
+See table below. - They will be given an end date for their isolation period from Public Health.
+This is calculated by Public Health based on the symptom onset date (for cases) or date of last exposure to a lab confirmed case (for close contacts), as well as on the patient's clinical status (severity of COVID-19 disease, and degree of immunocompromise, if present). - If patients have questions or concerns about ending their isolation, patients are advised to call the COVID-19 Public Health Phone Line at 1-855-755-3555.